nickycutesc/intro-mac-command-line/part2-prepare.md

 Brew & Cask Cleanup
 -------------------

-Ater we `brew` or `brew cask` anything it is best practices to tell brew to cleanup.
+Ater we `brew` or `brew cask` anything, it is a good practice to tell brew to cleanup.
 You don't have to do this after each item brew, you can brew a number of items at once and only cleanup after.

 ```
 $ brew linkapps --local